dy/gl-spectrum/readme.md

 	grid: true,
 	axes: false,

-	//The levels of magnitude/frequency.
-	//A colormap name, colormap, pixels array, imageData, imageElement or canvas
+	//The levels of magnitude/frequency - a colormap name, colormap, pixels array, imageData, imageElement or canvas
 	fill: null,

-	//Can be a color tuple, imageData, imageElement, canvas or url
-	//undefined background takes the 0-level of the fill
+	//A color tuple, imageData, imageElement, canvas or url.
+Default is 0-level of the fill
 	background: null,

 	//0 - place at the bottom, .5 - place symmetrically, 1. - place at the top
 	align: 0,

-	//line, bar or fill
-	style: 'bar',

-	//WIP shadow frequencies
-	shadow: [],
+	//A trail spectrum - max within the last N snapshots, rendered as a line
+	trail: 0,

-	//snap magnitude to step.
-Number.
+	//snap magnitude to a number.
-	snap: null,
+	snap: false,

+	//the width of a bar.
+	group: 0,

-	//defines the width or style of bars.
-A number (for width), image, imageData or canvasElement.
+	//defines mask image for a bar.
+Image, imageData or canvasElement.
-	mask: null,
+	mask: null

-	//perceptual loudness weighting, 'a', 'b', 'c', 'd', 'itu' or 'z' (see a-weighting)
-	weighting: 'itu'
 });

 //pass db frequencies in -100...0 range